Majah Ha Adrif: Chief of Afghan Intelligence for Khost

 Swar Khan worked for a former anti-Taliban militia leader named Malem Jan Sorbari.
 He attributed his denunciation, and transportation to Guantanamo to bad blood triggered by a rivalry between the former militia leaders he worked under and Majah Ha Adrif.

 According to Swar Khan his immediate boss, Mustafa, had been appointed the Police Chief of Khost, while a different authority had appointed Majah Ha Adrif in charge of Afghan intelligence in Khost.
 Swar Khan told his Combatant Status Review Tribunal that Mustafa's forces fought with Majah Ha Adrif's forces over who had jurisdiction over the security of the areas surrounding the US bases in Khost.
 Many innocent people were killed during this fighting.

 Swar Khan said one of Majah Ha Adrif's subordinates, named Habib Noor, falsely denounced him, and triggered his capture by the American, due to the animosity arising from the jurisdictional dispute.

-Majah Ha Adrif's death
+Death

 According to Swar Khan, Majah Ha Adrif was shot at an American roadblock:

 "Maja Han Adroft(ph) [sic] was very trusted by the Americans.
 He went with the Americans to the German city of Bonn, to a meeting.
 He has a picture with Bush and shook hands with Bush.
 In a checkpoint, he probably took money from someone.
 But, the Americans shot him and killed him.